Achievable logoAchievable logo

 “Lo” represents the lower/bottom function, “Hi” is the higher/top function, “D” means derivative again, and the “square of what’s below” means square the bottom function.

-The proof of the quotient rule from the limit definition of the derivative can also be found in its Wikipedia page.
+The proof of the quotient rule from the limit definition of the derivative is also on Wikipedia.

 Examples